Model: Heatpulse 4100

 Condition: Used, Complete, working condition.
 Fully Refurbished and Tested by seller

-Valid Time: Subject to prior sale
+Valid Time: Subject to prior sale without notice.
+This item is only for end user.

 Installation and training: Available at extra charge